– Actual quote from a law firm senior partner.

 But here’s something everyone should do.

 Go to LinkedIn.com.
 In the box, search for your name.
 See what shows up.
 Act like a prospect who is looking for more info about you.
 Click on your name.
 What shows up?
-Are you proud of it?
-(Searching “ross fishman” shows five results, and only two include a photo, see below.)
+Are you proud of the results?
+(Searching “ross fishman” shows 10 results and only four include a photo, see below.)

-Does the result showcase you as a high-quality professional?
+Does your profile showcase you as a high-quality professional?

 Or do you have an empty shell with “1 connection.”
 That is, “1 [sad, pathetic] connection.”
 That’s the free one you get for doing basically nothing.
 To me that says, “The marketing department set this up for me and I immediately lost the password.”

 Filling out a basic profile is something you can do over lunch.
-At bare minimum paste your biography into the narrative section.
 Include your photo and contact information.
 You want to make it easy for prospects to find you, so help them.

-It’s not that hard; ask your marketing department for help.
+All in all, it’s not that hard to do a solid job with the fundamentals; ask your marketing department for help.

 If you don’t have a marketing department, or don’t want to ask them, call me directly and I’ll walk you through it – it’d be my way of saying “thanks for reading the blog.”